VonHeikemen/lsp-zero-docs/content/v4.x/guide/what-to-do-when-lsp-doesnt-start.md

 How do you know which files lspconfig looks for?
 Ideally, you would know because you read the documentation.
 Each server looks for a particular set of files and you can find that information here: [configs.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md).

 Sometimes the documentation in lspconfig just says `see source file` in the `root_dir` section.
 In this case what you can do is inspect the source code of lspconfig.
-You can use the command `:LspZeroViewConfigSource` with the name of a language server, this will open the configuration file for that server in a split window.
+If you have lsp-zero installed you can use the command `:LspZeroViewConfigSource` with the name of a language server, this will open the configuration file for that server in a split window.

-So you can inspect `eslint` config using this.
+So you can inspect `ts_ls` config using this.

 ```
-:LspZeroViewConfigSource eslint
+:LspZeroViewConfigSource ts_ls
 ```

 Once there, you can look for a property called `root_dir`.
 This property is usually a lua function, so you might find some amount of logic there, but you can still get an idea of which files lspconfig looks for.